 The speed controller (SyRen 50 from Dimension Engineering) was remounted onto a .5” thick aluminum plate, which was then mounted into a nice aluminum box.
 This should be a sufficient heatsink – the previous running hard had not given any indication of heating.
 The wiring was also cleaned up a bit with the hand control having a nice socket to plug into.

 The voltmeter mounted into the box – it was a tight fit, but works well.
 It allows me to see the battery voltage and is the indication that the system is powered.
 This is a “24 volt” system so voltage up to around 28 (charging) and the 25 range (running) are good.
 To prolong the life of the batteries, I hope to never run them down to below 24.4 volts before charging.

-The new “top deck” before the labels went on the switches.
+A look at the new “top deck” before the labels went on the switches.
 In addition to the controller now living in a clean installation, the horn button and light switch are now housed in a nice enclosure.
-The red “key” on the lower right corner is the battery disconnect – my “On/Off” switch for the system.
+The red “key” on the lower right corner is the battery disconnect switch – my “On/Off” switch for the system.
 The light and horn are powered by 12 volts and have a separate feed from just one of the batteries and the “sound box” is run off of the other.

-The new paint job.
+Look at the new paint job on the Barstock Electric.
 I got tired of the flat black box and decided that a bright yellow would be nice.
 The black stripe motif on the front will help to warn people near the track that I am coming!
 That and the light and horn will do the trick.

 Train Mountain Videos